Learn about Gmail analytics and how to gather important metrics and reports on activity that is happening in Gmail.

 Measure the ROI

-Having access to analytics and reports from Gmail also helps you with the information needed to monitor how much time the team spends on certain workflows inside email, as well as how much money is generated in return for the committed resources.
-Identifying ROI rates is ideal for correcting and improving the team’s performance.
+Analytics and reports from Gmail also help you with the information needed to monitor how much time the team spends on certain email workflows inside email, as well as their cost x benefit ratio.

 Important Metrics in Gmail Analytics